Where are the women in technology?

 We’re also happy to hear from other women in technology who would like to help us spread

 the word.
-Please contact us using the Contact Us form at the bottom of our web page.
+Please contact us using the Contact Us link in the navigation bar.